 Non-emergency: (713) 8843131

 Students may experience a variety of challenges during their college career.
-The Office of the Dean of Students is a central location that coordinates efforts with campus partners to assist students who encounter challenges or concerns in achieving success at TSU.
+The Office of Judiciary Affairs is a central location that coordinates efforts with campus partners to assist students who encounter challenges or concerns in achieving success at TSU.

 How Our Office Can Help

 Please reach out if you or someone you know has been impacted any of the following:

 - Death of an immediate family member

 - Food insecurity

 - Housing insecurity

 We also have limited emergency funding or resource referrals available that may be able to assist students experiencing the aforementioned challenges.